synaptics-synap/.github/profile/README.rst

 Synaptics Neural Network Acceleration and Processing
 ----------------------------------------------------

 SyNAP is an acronym for *Synaptics Neural Network Acceleration and Processing*.
-It originally started a few years back as a simple Python wrapper around the Verisilicon Acuity toolkit in order to simply the creation and testing of the AS370 SoC powering the Google Nest smart home product.
-Since then it has grown into a full AI framework for various Synaptics SoCs.

-SyNAP framework is composed of multiple components:
+It is a full AI framework support various Synaptics SoCs and is composed of multiple components:

 * the `SyNAP documentation <https://syna-synap.github.io/doc>`__
 * the `SyNAP toolkit <https://github.com/syna-synap/toolkit/pkgs/container/toolkit>`__